Respondent Web Site Methodology

 Meal-based Quick List

-During the first pass of the interview, respondents are asked to provide a list of the foods and drinks consumed at each meal occasion during the previous 24-hour recall period from midnight to midnight.
+During the first pass of the interview, respondents are asked to provide a list of the foods and drinks consumed at each meal occasion during the previous 24-hour recall period from midnight to midnight or, optionally, in the 2014 versions, for the past 24-hours (starting at the time of the first login).
 Respondents are able to browse food group categories to find their foods and drinks or search for a particular item.
 Foods and drinks reported at each meal are recorded in the My Foods and Drinks panel within the instrument.
 This initial step is called the meal-based Quick List.
 In addition to selecting an eating occasion (e.g., breakfast, lunch, snack), respondents are also prompted to specify the time of the occasion before reporting the foods and drinks consumed.
 The researcher can opt to collect additional contextual information including where meals were eaten, television and computer use during meals, and whether the meal was eaten alone or with others.

 Meal Gap Review

-Once respondents finish creating their My Foods and Drinks list at the end of the Quick List step, they are asked if they consumed anything during any 3-hour gaps between eating occasions, as well as between midnight and the first eating occasion, and between the last eating occasion and midnight.
-A response of “Yes” to any gap will return the respondent to the Quick List to add the appropriate food(s) or drink(s).
+Once respondents finish creating their My Foods and Drinks list at the end of the Quick List step, they are asked if they consumed anything during any 3-hour gaps between eating occasions.
+For the midnight to midnight version, respondents are also asked if they consumed anything between midnight and the first eating occasion, and between the last eating occasion and midnight.
+A response of "Yes" to any gap will return the respondent to the Quick List to add the appropriate food(s) or drink(s).

 Following the Detail Pass, a pop-up window appears with questions probing about the consumption of commonly forgotten foods and drinks (e.g., snack foods, fruits, vegetables, cheese, water, coffee, tea).
 Respondents must check either "Yes" or "No" for each food or drink probed.
 For any "Yes" response, the respondent will be returned to the Quick List to add the forgotten item(s).